-Although IsoEnergy has attempted to identify important factors that could cause actual results to differ materially, there may be other factors that cause results not to be as anticipated, estimated or intended.
-There can be no assurance that such statements will prove to be accurate as actual results and future events could differ materially from those anticipated in such statements.
-Accordingly, readers should not place undue reliance on forward-looking statements.
+Although the Company has attempted to identify important factors that could cause actual results to differ materially from those contained in the forward-looking information or implied by forward-looking information, there may be other factors that cause results not to be as anticipated, estimated or intended.
+There can be no assurance that forward-looking information and statements will prove to be accurate, as actual results and future events could differ materially from those anticipated, estimated or intended.
+Accordingly, readers should not place undue reliance on forward-looking statements or information.
+The Company undertakes no obligation to update or reissue forward-looking information as a result of new information or events except as required by applicable securities laws.